JellyStudiosForLife/jellystudios.github.io/README.md

 # jellystudios.github.io
-My Website with my Games, Projects and more - Note: We are still developing this Page, so unexpected failures could approach!
+My Website with my Games, Projects and more: https://jellystudiosforlife.github.io/jellystudios.github.io/ - Note: We are still developing this Page, so unexpected failures could approach!